November 02, 2016

-Four years ago the three authors, Petter Østbø, Head of Production, Robin Cattermole Head of Global Supply Chain Planning and Optimization and Mark Wetherill, Productivity Manager, set out to write a book unlike any other on Lean methodology.
+Four years ago the three authors, Petter Østbø, Head of Production, Robin Cattermole Head of Global Supply Chain Planning and Optimization and Mark Wetherill, Productivity Manager, set out to write a book unlike any other on Lean methodology (external link).

 “Most Lean books are academic and theoretical,” says Østbø.
 “Our book, on the other hand, focuses on how to put those tools into practice.
 To illustrate, we used concrete examples, primarily from Pocklington but also other Yara blenders, terminals and some of the so-called small sites.”